Welcome to

 Controlling Bandwidth Throughput

-For any migration job, you have the option to configure various advanced settings, including Empty Folders, Sanitization, Unattended Mode, Confluence.
-These are all available from the Migration Details Page.
-If you have Advanced Mode enabled for your domain, you will also have the ability to control Throughput from the same Advanced Options menu.
+For any migration job, various advanced settings can be configured, including Empty Folders, Sanitization, Unattended Mode, Confluence, all available from the Migration Details Page.
+With Advanced Mode enabled for a domain, control over Throughput is also available from the same Advanced Options menu.

 Configuring Throughput

-Select ON for Enable Bandwidth Controls and you will be presented with another drop-down menu.
+2. Select ON for Enable Bandwidth Controls and another drop-down menu will appear.

-You have two options for controlling bandwidth: 1Mb/second at all times or 1Mb/second during business hours.
-Make your selection and click Save.
+3. There are two options for controlling bandwidth: 1Mb/second at all times or 1Mb/second during business hours.
+Make the selection and click Save.

 Customizing the Agent Configuration

-Advanced Options may be customized for each individual migration job.
-But this can be tedious and time consuming if you have multiple jobs tied to a single Agent and want them all to have the same settings.
-Using a Custom Config file, you may control the settings at the Agent level, which will then be applied to every job created from that Agent.
+Advanced Options may be customized directly from the User Interface for each individual migration job.
+But this can be tedious and time consuming if there are multiple jobs tied to a single Agent and all of them are required have the same settings.
+Using a Custom Config file, the user can control settings at the Agent level, which will then be applied to every job created from that Agent.
+Users can also use the Custom Config to address individual job exceptions

 Agent Settings